viniciusslvdor/viniciusslvdor/README.md

 ###

-<p align="left">I'm a developer, with 2+ years of experience. <br><br>- 🔭 I’m working as Artificial Intelligence Developer<br>- 📚 I'm currently learning about object detection with Python<br>- ⚡ In my free time I play some games and play guitar!</p>
+<p align="left">I'm a developer from Brazil, with 2+ years of experience. <br><br>- 🔭 I’m working as Artificial Intelligence Developer<br>- 📚 I'm currently learning about object detection with Python<br>- ⚡ In my free time I play some games and play guitar!</p>

 ###